draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 # StatsOutput
 The StatsOutput module writes periodic performance metrics for the VMF fuzzer.
 By default, this module writes the performance metrics to the console and log file every 5 seconds.
 You will likely want to turn down this data rate for an actual fuzzing campaign.

+Note: This modules uses the performance metrics that are produced by the ComputeStats module, so you will not be able to use this module without also including the ComputeStats module.

 ```yaml
 StatsOutput:
   outputRateInSeconds: 600 #this would set the output rate to once every 10 minutes